zapnap/hardhat-vue-template/README.md

 ## Up and Running

-First let's compile and deploy the simple Greet contract:
+Copy the example env file to `.env` and modify it to suit your enviornment.
+Then compile and deploy the simple Greet contract:

 ```shell
 npm install